Brent-Moseley/checkout/README.md

 phase II will add the model layer to save orders and pricing rules, as well as add an enhanced UI.

-The interesting files are:\n
+The interesting files are:
-public/system/views/index.html               The View file\n
+1. public/system/views/index.html               The View file
-public/system/controllers/index.js           The Controller logic / code\n
+2. public/system/controllers/index.js           The Controller logic / code
-public/system/assets/css/common.css   Style sheets for the view.
+3. public/system/assets/css/common.css   Style sheets for the view.

-server/models/pricing.js                   Mongoose Model code to be implemented later. server/controllers/pricing.js              More model code server/routes/pricing.js                     The routes
+4. server/models/pricing.js                   Mongoose Model code to be implemented later.
+5. server/controllers/pricing.js              More model code
+6. server/routes/pricing.js                     The routes